blueripple/blueripple-research/br-2023-StateLeg/posts/Shared/inputs/ModelDetails_20231019.md

 ### Modeling State Legislative Elections (updated October 19, 2023)
 There are a number of reasons to analyze elections in state-legislative districts (SLDs).
 Our primary goal is to help donors decide where to give money.
-The amount of money people have to give is limited and we hope they will focus that giving to long-term development of organizational infrastructure or on specific close-but-winnable (CBW) races.
+The amount of money people have to give is limited and should be focused on long-term organizational infrastructure or on specific close-but-winnable (CBW) races.
-Our work focuses on the latter sort of giving, finding winnable races.
+Our work focuses on the latter sort of giving, which requires identifying the CBWs.

 We take as given that local expertise in the particular district or set of districts is likely to be the best way to figure out which districts are CBW.
 But there are more than 5000 SLDs!